-We are in the process of upgrading certain of our information systems, and transforming and automating certain of our business processes, and we continue to enhance our risk-based pricing system and our system for evaluating risk.
-Certain of our information systems have been in place for a number of years and it has become increasingly difficult to support their operation.
-The implementation of technological and business process improvements, as well as their integration with customer and third-party systems when applicable, is complex, expensive and integrate the new technology systems, if the third party providers to which we are becoming increasingly reliant do not perform as expected, if our legacy systems fail to operate as required, or if the upgraded systems and/or transformed and automated business processes do not operate as expected, it could have an adverse impact on our business, business prospects and results of operations.
+We are in the process of upgrading certain information systems, and transforming and automating certain business processes, and we continue to enhance our risk-based pricing system and our system for evaluating risk.
+Certain information systems have been in place for a number of years and it has become increasingly difficult to support their operation.
+The implementation of technological and business process improvements, as well as their integration with customer and third-party systems when applicable, is complex, expensive and time consuming.
+If we fail to timely and successfully implement and integrate the new technology systems, if the third party providers to which we are becoming increasingly reliant do not perform as expected, if our legacy systems fail to operate as required, or if the upgraded systems and/or transformed and automated business processes do not operate as expected, it could have a material adverse impact on our business, business prospects and results of operations.